Costa Rica Coast to Coast | Bike Hike Kayak | Adventurous Ewe

 The minimum group size for this trip to run is 8 people and the maximum group size is 20 people.

-You are most welcome to join this adventure as a group of friends, family, colleagues, a private bubble or as a solo traveller.
+You are most welcome to join this adventure as a group of friends, family, colleagues, a private group or as a solo traveller.
 You are also welcome to use this trip as a fundraiser for the charity of your choice.

 If you have a group of over 8 people, we would be more than happy to run a private trip for your team, your charity or your company.